 While you can just have the camera always on a shutter release timer to reduce vibration from pressing the shutter button before beginning any long exposure, I find using a wireless control to be much easier.

-On more than a few occassions I've ventured out to take sunset photos and had trouble hiking my way back in complete darkness aided by just my phone's weak flash LED.
+On more than a few occassions I've ventured out to take sunset photos and had trouble hiking my way back in complete darkness aided by just my phone's weak LED light.
 I've since added a flashlight to my standard set of camera gear.
 One that I can charge via USB, lasts for hours and bright enough to light up a path on long night hikes.
-This one will operate at the highest brightness setting for about 2 hours and much longer on other settings.
-It also lets you put it into strobe and SOS flashing modes.

 1000 lumen, USB-chargeable

-I first got a GoPro when writing Getting started with drones where I setup a DJI Phantom 2 quadcopter with a GoPro and FPV setup.
-But I began using the GoPro much more on its own.
-I now have the GoPro Hero 4 Silver (the Hero 5 is out but the difference seems negligible to me as it uses the same sensor).
+I first got a GoPro when writing Getting started with drones where I had a DJI Phantom 2 quadcopter with a GoPro and FPV setup.
+But then I began using the GoPro much more on its own on trips: for underwater usage, easy timelapses and car-mounted video.
+When I went to New Zealand I found it extremely fun to use the GoPro with a 3-axis gimbal to produce stable video in all conditions.
+I have a Feiyu Tech gimbal but there are better ones now so I won't bother linking to it.

 I use Level Frames to quickly frame some of my better travel photos to hang around my house.
-I have about 5 or 6 so far and love the quality and simplicity.
+I have about 8 so far and love the quality and simplicity.

 Made with cuben fiber